aegisbridge/aegisbridge-poc/README.md

 4. Unlock ATT on Sepolia via `SourceBridge.unlockFromTarget(...)`
 5. Protect both directions using **nonce-based replay protection**

-> 🔐 Currently, the relayer step is done manually via scripts.
+> 🔐 Currently, the relayer step can be run manually via scripts or automated using `testnet_relayer.js`.
-> In a future iteration, a dedicated relayer process will listen to events on one chain and call the corresponding function on the other chain automatically.
+> In a future iteration, a dedicated relayer process will listen to events on one chain and call the corresponding function on the other chain with more advanced safety checks and PQC-aware attestation.

 ### 0. Current Example Deployments (from latest v0.2 run)